Selpercatinib

 Effects on the liver and kidneys

-This treatment may affect how your liver and kidneys works.
+This treatment can affect how your kidneys or liver work.
 This is usually mild.
-You will have regular blood tests to check how well your liver and kidneys are working.
-At the start of treatment, you will have a blood test to check your liver:
+You will have blood tests to check how well your kidneys and liver are working.
+Contact the hospital on the 24-hour number if you:

 Effects on the heart

 This treatment can affect how the heart works.
-You will have tests to see how well your heart is working.
-These will be done before starting selpercatinib, after 1 week and at least every month for the first 6 months of treatment.
+You have tests to check how well your heart is working.
+These may be done before, during and after treatment.

 If you feel sleepy, do not drive or use machinery.